demandchain/developer.offerengine.com/content/v1/authentication.md

 # Authentication

 Authenticate to the OfferEngine API by providing your API key in each request.
-Your API key has many privileges, so <b>keep it secret</b>.
+Your API key has many privileges, so you should <b>keep it secret</b>.

 Your unique API key will be provided to you via your Admin console.
 If at any time your key has been compromised, generate a new key within Admin from the same location you received your intial key.